cda-tum/mqt-qmap/README.md

     layering – Circuit layering strategy to use (*individual_gates* | disjoint_qubits | odd_qubits | qubit_triangle)
-    use_teleportation - Use teleportation in addition to swaps teleportation_fake - Assign qubits as ancillary for teleportation but don't actually use them teleportation_seed - Fix a seed for the initial ancilla placement (0 means no fixed seed) save_mapped_circuit – Include .qasm string of the mapped circuit in result csv – Create CSV string for result statistics – Print statistics
+    use_teleportation - Use teleportation in addition to swaps teleportation_fake - Assign qubits as ancillary for teleportation but don't actually use them teleportationSeed - Fix a seed for the initial ancilla placement (0 means no fixed seed) save_mapped_circuit – Include .qasm string of the mapped circuit in result csv – Create CSV string for result statistics – Print statistics